-In this guide we’ll take a look at the best reciprocating saws for the money!
+In this guide we’ll take a look at the best reciprocating saws for the UK market.

 I’ve compared blade quality, features, safety, and cost